MatijaKruljac/uiimage-assets/README.md

 ## License

 uiimage-assets is available under the MIT license.
 See the LICENSE file for more info. is available under the MIT license.
-See the LICENSE file for more info.